jdjakub/phd-thesis/ch-bl.md

 \end{tabular}
 \vspace{1em}

-The design of the substrate can be considered along two axes (Figure\ \ref{substr-tab}).
+The design of the substrate can be considered along two axes (Table\ \ref{substr-tab}).
 The first dimension follows the distinction between data and code, or *state* and state *change* (Section\ \ref{two-fundamentals-state-and-change}).
 We must first decide how the *state* of the system will be represented.
 Often, this is a matter of choosing an appropriate subset of what the platform already provides.
 Then, we decide how primitive *changes* to that state can be described and define the instruction set.

 The second dimension follows the division between the *computer* and *human* actors.
 The full state of the system will be an internal data structure, but a *part* of the state---comprising the state of the user interface---can be directly seen by the user.
 Similarly, *change* can be performed automatically or manually.
 There must be a way to run instructions automatically at a high speed, but the user interface must also provide controls for a human to make changes at their own pace.